the-turing-way/the-turing-way/book/website/project-design/missing-data/missing-data-visualising-missingness.md

 ```

 In the dendrogram, the missingness of variables that are linked at a distance of zero, are fully correlated with each other.
 Thus, we see the Motor Score and Age being connected at zero, and separately the two blood pressure measures being connected.
-Variables the would branch close to zero, predict eachothers missingness well, but not perfectly.
+Variables that branch close to zero, predict eachothers missingness well, but not perfectly.
 For instance, cognitive score branches from the blood pressure variables at around 1.30.
 This is because 2 out of 3 missing cognitive score values, also have missing blood pressure measurements.

 The strength of the above visualisations are a lot more evident in a much larger dataset.
 You are encouraged to try them out on your own data to see for yourself!